Julia Roberts Slammed As A ‘Diva’ By Her Family

 In fact, just before she entered rehab, Jyl was arrested for domestic violence against her live-in boyfriend.

-At the time of her admission into rehab, Jyl — who is now sober — didn’t want to go, but Julia Roberts and Danny Moder staged an intervention, which finally got her to enter the rehab she so desperately needed.
+At the time of her admission into rehab, Jyl didn’t want to go, but Julia Roberts and Danny Moder staged an intervention, which finally got her to enter the rehab she so desperately needed.